async-library/react-async/README.md

 )
 ```

-Using helper components (don't have to be direct children) for ease of use:
+#### With helper components

+Several [helper components](#helper-components) are available for better legibility.
+These don't have to be direct
+children of `<Async>`, because they use Context, offering full flexibility.
+You can even use render props and helper
+components together.

 ```js
 import Async from "react-async"